Frequently Asked Questions

 Still have questions?
 Contact Us

-The first month of the program covers the basics and includes lessons on the different types of doctors, how to take a medical history, how to create a SOAP note, and habits that successful medical students and doctors all share.
-In months 2-9, students will rotate through different shadowships, similar to how medical students rotate through clerkships.
-As a students in the PreMedSKL program will rotate through the following specialties:
+The first month of the spring semester will quickly review how different types of doctors think, how to take a medical history and create a SOAP note, and habits that successful medical students and doctors all share (the Basics Course).
+Then students will rotate through different shadowships, similar to how medical students rotate through clerkships.
+The following is the PreMedSKL specialty rotation schedule, topics are subject to change:

 Month 2 – Ophthalmology (these doctors are eye surgeons).

-Month 4 – Gasteroenterology (these doctors take care of patients with stomach and bowel problems like ulcers, Crohn’s disease and cancers).
+Month 5 – Gastroenterology (including patients with stomach and bowel problems like ulcers, Crohn’s disease and cancers).

-Month 7 – Emergency Room (these doctors assess patients with emergent and life threatening conditions such as heart attack, strokes and trauma).
+Month 6 – Emergency Room (including life threatening conditions such as heart attack, strokes and trauma)

-Upon successful completion of each course, a certificate will be awarded, there are three courses per semester.
+Upon successful completion of the PreMedSKL program, a certificate will be awarded.
 These certificates are not university credits, but show your interest in, commitment to, and completion of materials relevant to a career in medicine.
 Certificates are provided by our sister site MEDSKL.

-The PreMedSKL curriculum has been designed to be a collaborative step-by-step process.
+The PreMedSKL curriculum has been designed to be a collaborative step-by-step process that is easily incorporated into the school year.
 It will require a 2-3 hour commitment per week.
+This includes a 45 minute Zoom session with our medical students and residents.

-Each and every month we will have a live session which will consist of presenting mystery cases, Q&A sessions with medical students and reviewing important parts of science fair projects.
+Each and every month we will have an additional 90 minute live Zoom session which will consist of presenting mystery cases, Q&A sessions with medical students and reviewing important parts of science fair projects.
+Dr. Sharma typically will lead this session.

 The core curriculum will consist of both pre-recorded lessons that can be consumed at your convenience and live monthly sessions which will be done in a group setting through Zoom.
 In addition, there will be weekly live office hours sessions where medical students and doctors will be able to answer your questions about the core material and your personal journey.
 Finally, there will be patient simulations – similar to the ones used in medical schools – that you will be given access to.

-Our program allows you to learn some of the core material that is taught in many medical schools and feeder BHSc programs.
-In addition, you will be mentored by, and be given a blueprint for success created by, a number of leading physicians and medical students.
+Our program allows students to learn some of the core material that is taught in many medical schools and feeder BHSc programs.
+In addition, students will be mentored and be given a blueprint for success created by a number of leading physicians and medical students.

 There is no guarantee whatsoever that you will be accepted into QuARMS, Canada’s only Direct Entry program, a Direct Entry Program elsewhere or into medical school.
 However, our program has been built by award-winning doctors with expertise in research and education.
 Furthermore, our curriculum and the lessons contained within it, are used by many Canadian medical students and others around the world.